 According to the UN, violent conflict has reached a 30-year high and more than 70 million people have been forcibly displaced world-wide.
 In this reality, we need to broaden the aperture on peace, and efforts to foster peace, to include the creativity and energy of people at every level of the system.

 After more than a decade of work on peace, justice, and conflict transformation around the world, we know that those working at the frontlines of peace hold the deep expertise, knowledge, and relationships necessary to transform their societies.
 Unfortunately, their efforts are often deeply devalued.
-Our goal is to support and amplify the work of local peacebuilders, while at the same time influencing global peacebuilding and policy systems to be more responsive to local agency and power.
+Our goal is to support and amplify the work of proximate peacebuilders, while at the same time influencing global peacebuilding and policy systems to be more responsive to proximate agency and power.
 We recognize that peace is not simply the absence of war, but a process for restoring human dignity, and creating societies that can manage conflict, resist shocks, and promote the agency and power of all citizens.